yii2mod/collection/README.md

 #####```count()```

-Return count the number of items in the collection:
+The `count` method returns the total number of items in the collection:
 ```php
 $collection = new Collection([1, 2, 3, 4, 5]);